MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-suppressdispose-attribute.md

 ---
 title: "SuppressDispose Attribute"
-description: "Specifies if a Microsoft ." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies if a Microsoft .NET Framework object that is defined by a DotNet variable is disposed when it goes out of scope." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na